For years, Colorado cake artist Jack Phillips has endured targeted attacks against him and his business, Masterpiece Cakeshop.

 Read the details of Jack’s latest case below.

 By now, you’ve probably heard a lot about Jack.
-He serves everyone who walks into his shop.
-But he cannot create custom cakes that express messages or celebrate events in conflict with his deeply held religious beliefs.
+He serves everyone who walks into his shop, but he cannot create custom cakes that express messages or celebrate events in conflict with his deeply held religious beliefs.
 This includes Halloween cakes, cakes advocating drug use, and cakes disparaging people, including those who identify as LGBT.

-On June 26, 2017, a local attorney named Autumn Scardina called Masterpiece Cakeshop and requested a custom cake: designed blue on the outside and pink on the inside to celebrate and reflect a transition from male to female.
+In June 2017, a local attorney named Autumn Scardina called Masterpiece Cakeshop and requested a custom cake: designed blue on the outside and pink on the inside to celebrate and reflect a transition from male to female.
 The shop declined the request because the message of the cake contradicts Jack’s religious belief that God creates us either male or female.

 But the day that call came wasn’t just another summer day.
 It was the same day the U.S. Supreme Court announced that it would hear Jack’s first case—Jack and Masterpiece Cakeshop were all over the news.

-After Colorado abandoned the complaint against Jack, Scardina waited until long after the deadline to appeal that decision passed, and then decided to start over somewhere else.
+After Colorado abandoned the complaint against Jack, Scardina waited until long after the deadline to appeal that decision passed and then decided to start over somewhere else.
 Scardina has now sued Jack again about the same gender-transition cake request—only this time in a different court.

 What’s at stake?